Open Burning Season and Provincial Regulations

 Under RDCO Bylaw 773 and Bylaw 1066 and local fire prevention bylaws in Kelowna, West Kelowna, Lake Country and Peachland, open burning requires a valid permit from a local fire jurisdiction and is only allowed between October 1st and April 30th unless further restrictions are in place due to fire hazards or other local conditions.

-IN ADDITION, for the 2019/2020 season, effective September 15th a new Open Burning Smoke Control Regulation is in place from the BC Ministry of Environment.
+IN ADDITION, the Open Burning Smoke Control Regulation is in place from the BC Ministry of Environment.
 Fact Sheet

 Before lighting any open burn pile, in addition to any local fire permit and bylaws, eligible property owners are also responsible to ensure compliance with this new BC regulation.

 This provincial regulation will protect British Columbia's air quality and people's health by reducing fine particulate matter pollution.
 Open Burning Smoke Control Regulation Fact Sheet

 The regulation divides the province in high smoke sensitivity, medium and low zones.
 The Central Okanagan Region is within the “High Sensitivity Zone” and many new requirements apply and must be met before igniting any fires including but not limited to:

 - that efforts have been made to reduce the amount of vegetative debris to be burned through alternative methods of reducing, reusing, recycling:

 - new setbacks prohibiting burning near hospitals, health care facilities, schools and neighbouring properties

 - The new provincial regulation applies to open burning for a domestic or an agricultural purpose, if all of the vegetative debris open burned is branches or other pieces of vegetative debris, with or without leaves, of which at least some of the individual branches or pieces are 10 cm or greater in diameter